Frequently Asked Questions About ETF Basics and Structure

 What is the history of ETFs?

-In early 2008, the SEC granted exemptive relief to several fund sponsors to offer fully transparent actively managed ETFs that meet certain requirements.
-Among other requirements, these actively managed ETFs must disclose each business day on their publicly available websites the identities and weightings of the component securities and other assets held by the ETF.
+In early 2008, the SEC granted approval through exemptive relief orders to several fund sponsors to offer fully transparent, actively managed ETFs.
 Actively managed ETFs do not seek to track the return of a particular index.
-Instead, the investment adviser of an actively managed ETF, like that of an actively managed mutual fund, creates a unique mix of investments to meet a particular investment objective and policy.
+Instead, an actively managed ETF’s investment adviser, like that of an actively managed mutual fund, creates a unique mix of investments to meet a particular investment objective and strategy.
+As other fund sponsors wanted to offer actively managed ETFs, they had to obtain their own exemptive relief.
+From the approval of the first actively managed ETFs in 2008 through year-end 2023, the market has grown to 1,178 actively managed 1940 Act ETFs with $515 billion in total net assets.

 How do ETFs work toward their investment objective?

-An ETF originates with a sponsor, who chooses the investment objective of the ETF.
-In the case of an index-based ETF, the sponsor chooses both an index and a method of tracking its target index.
-Index-based ETFs track their target index in one of two ways.
-A replicate index-based ETF holds every security in the target index because it invests 100 percent of its assets proportionately in all the securities in the target index.
-A sample index-based ETF does not hold every security in the target index; instead the sponsor chooses a representative sample of securities in the target index in which to invest.
-Representative sampling is a practical solution for ETFs that track indexes containing securities that are too numerous (such as broad-based or total stock market indexes), that have restrictions on ownership or transferability (certain foreign securities), or that are difficult to obtain (some fixed-income securities).
+Index-based ETFs track their target index in various ways.
+An index-based ETF may replicate its index (that is, it may invest 100 percent of its assets proportionately in all the securities in the target index) or it may invest in a representative sample of securities in the target index.
+Representative sampling is a practical solution for ETFs tracking indexes that contain thousands of securities (e.g., total stock market or broad-based fixed-income indexes), securities that have restrictions on ownership or transferability (e.g., certain foreign securities), or securities that are difficult to obtain (e.g., some fixed-income securities).

-The sponsor of an actively managed ETF also determines the investment objectives of the fund and may trade securities at its discretion, much like an actively managed mutual fund.
+The sponsor of an actively managed ETF determines the investment objective of the fund and may trade securities at its discretion, much like an actively managed mutual fund.
 For instance, the sponsor may try to achieve an investment objective such as outperforming a segment of the market or investing in a particular sector through a portfolio of stocks, bonds, or other assets.

 How are ETFs created?